cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 ### Carryover Effect (Lagged Impact)

-Caryover affect (lag) is modeled with an adstock function.
-This is a weighted average going back L spots, where L varies with media channel.
-We can use different functional forms for the weight function wm.
-A commonly used function is geometric decay additionally a delayed adstock function is also studied.
+Caryover affect, often called lagged effect, is modeled through what is called an adstock function.

+* Adstock function was coined by Simon Broadbent and attempts to measure how an advertiser's media spend accumulates and decays overtime.

+The paper models this two ways:

 **Geometric Function**

+* This is basically a weighted average going back L days, where L can vary by media channel.
-*  Effect is most pronouned on day of spend and diminishes in subsequent days.
+* Here the effect has the largest impact on the day of spend/impression and decays after.
+* I imagine the more transactional a channel is the quicker the decay.
+Additionally, the lead time a consumer takes to make a purchase decision e.g. (buying a house takes months so the L is longer and decay is slower) impacts the function parameters.

 **Delayed Adstock (radial kernel basis function)**

 * The effect of media spend spikes several days after media spend.
+* I imagine this would be a better function to channels that are upper funnel i.e. brining the need and/or product to the consumers mind.

 **Other Functions**

-* Negative binomial density function used in Hanssens et al. (2003), can also achieve the purpose of modelling a delay in the peak effect
+* Negative binomial density function has also been used.

 #### Code Implementation